a-b-street/abstreet/docs/design/physics.md

 	- can be negative
 	- what should the resolution be?

+## Types again

+Alright, very annoyed about hacking around PartialEq support for dimensioned stuff everywhere.
+And dimensioned is providing no benefit -- I'd prefer my own types.
+Can also add in validation that there are no negative distances.
+Also the constants aren't particularly nice.

+One thing -- f64 is PartialEq, not Eq.
+Why do I need Eq? sim determinism works fine with with PartialEq.
+Undid tons of stuff, woot!

+Ah, that was easy.
+Still reasons to make my own native types:
+- less dependencies
+- explicit operations supported, makes code more clear
+- can verify distance is non-negative
+- can maybe make the epsilon tolerance consistent

 ## Coordinate system

 Switching to something that's more easily bijective, but